 What if you updated your GBP information as often as your social media?
 Businesses that refresh their profiles weekly see 2x more customer actions than those with static profiles.

-Contact information goes beyond just phone numbers.
-Add your booking links, menu URLs, appointment schedulers – anything that helps customers take immediate action.
-Make sure phone numbers are clickable and local (mobile users hate seeing unfamiliar area codes).
+Contact information goes beyond phone numbers.
+Add your booking links, menu URLs, and appointment schedulers, anything that helps customers act right away.
+Make sure phone numbers are clickable and local, since mobile users hate seeing unfamiliar area codes.
 If you use multiple phone numbers for different departments, choose the one most likely to provide immediate help.

-Products and services sections let you showcase specific offerings with prices, descriptions, and images.
-This feature is criminally underused.
+Products and services sections let you show specific offerings with prices, descriptions, and images.
+This feature is badly underused.
 Restaurants can display their entire menu.
 Salons can list services with starting prices.
 Professional services can outline their packages.
-The key is being specific – “Tax Preparation: From £150” beats “Accounting Services” every time.
+Be specific: “Tax Preparation: From GBP 150” beats “Accounting Services” every time.

 Visual content makes or breaks your Google Business Profile.
 Profiles with photos receive 42% more requests for directions and 35% more click-throughs to websites.
 Yet most businesses treat photos as an afterthought, uploading a few grainy smartphone shots and calling it done.

-Start with your cover photo – it’s the hero image that represents your brand across Google.
+Start with your cover photo, the hero image that represents your brand across Google.
 Choose something that instantly communicates what you do and why you’re different.
 Restaurants need mouth-watering food shots.
-Gyms should show people actually working out (not empty equipment).
+Gyms should show people actually working out, not empty equipment.
 Professional services benefit from approachable team photos.
-Whatever you choose, make it bright, clear, and compelling at thumbnail size.
+Whatever you choose, make it bright, clear, and easy to read at thumbnail size.

 Logo consistency matters more than you might think.
-Use the same logo across all platforms – website, social media, and GBP.
-This visual consistency helps customers recognise your business instantly and builds trust.
+Use the same logo across all platforms: website, social media, and GBP.
+This helps customers recognise your business instantly and builds trust.
 Make sure it’s high-resolution and looks good on both light and dark backgrounds.

 Success Story: A Manchester bakery increased foot traffic by 40% after implementing a weekly photo strategy.
 Every Monday, they uploaded fresh photos of that week’s special items.
 Customers started checking their GBP regularly to see new offerings, creating a loyal following that translated to real sales.

 Interior and exterior photos help customers find you and know what to expect.
-Show your storefront from multiple angles – customers often walk or drive past businesses they can’t recognise.
-Interior shots should highlight your atmosphere.
+Show your storefront from several angles, since customers often walk or drive past businesses they can’t recognise.
+Interior shots should capture your atmosphere.
 Is your restaurant cosy or modern?
 Is your office professional or creative?
-Let photos tell that story.
+Let the photos tell that story.

-Team photos humanise your business.
+Team photos put a face on your business.
 Customers like knowing who they’ll meet.
-Include natural, friendly shots of your staff at work.
-Name key team members in captions.
+Include natural, friendly shots of your staff at work, and name key team members in captions.
 For service businesses especially, this builds trust before the first interaction.

 Video content is GBP’s secret weapon.
-While not every business uses it, those that do see significantly higher engagement.
-Keep videos short (30-60 seconds), focused, and helpful.
+Not every business uses it, but those that do see much higher engagement.
+Keep videos short, 30 to 60 seconds, focused, and useful.
 A quick tour of your facility, a demonstration of your service, or a welcome message from the owner all work well.
 The Complete Guide to Google My Business notes that businesses with videos see 2x more engagement than those without.

-Photo categories help organise your visual content logically.
+Photo categories help you organise your visual content.
 Use them all:

 - At Work: Show your team in action